24rrvk/LLMIssueLabeling/Results_and_Prompts/README.md

-# LLM Issue Labeling Replication Package
+# Results and Prompts Folder

-This replication package contains the dataset, prompts, and generated results of my project on labeling issue reports using LLMs.
+This folder contains the dataset, prompts, and generated results.

 ## Cloning Instructions